IQON-global/iqon-scripts/memory-bank/progress.md

 1. Enhanced resource discovery methods in `AzureResourceService` to use generic resource enumeration as a fallback
 2. Improved regex patterns to handle naming variations
 3. Added comprehensive logging throughout the discovery and movement process

+### Azure DevOps Release Agent Pool Updater

+The Release Agent Pool Updater script is **functional** and can:

+- Authenticate with Azure DevOps using Azure AD
+- Find release definitions matching the pattern "iqon-sticos-{tenantId}"
+- Extract tenant IDs from release definition names
+- Update the Agent Pool to "Iqon Sticos VMSS 2" for matching releases
+- Support filtering by specific tenant ID
+- Execute in dry-run mode to preview changes without applying them
+- Provide detailed logging of all operations

+The implementation includes:

+1. `AzureDevOpsService` using REST APIs to interact with Azure DevOps
+2. `ReleaseAgentPoolUpdaterScript` to orchestrate the update process
+3. Command line interface with options matching the existing structure
+4. Integration with the existing logging and authentication framework

 ## Known Issues